fabiocaccamo/python-fontbro/README.md

 """
 Gets the name by its identifier from the font name table.

-:param key: The name id or key (eg. 'family_name')
+:param key: The name id or key (eg. "family_name")
 :type key: int or str

 :returns: The name.